Be careful about the power you give words

 - Resist the word and you won’t do the work needed to sell your product or service — work like making connections, setting and achieving revenue goals, having sales conversations, networking with intention and with a planned outcome, and more.

 - Reframe the word and you embrace the notion that what you’re providing has value; that the product or service you’re offering fulfills a need for your target market.
 Yes, you’re selling — because you have the “thing” that someone wants.
 The difference is your integrity and belief in the product/service.
 If you believe that what you’re doing is honorable, legal, positive, and that you’re uniquely positioned to share it, and that people will benefit from it, then you, as a citizen of the world — and an entrepreneur — should provide it, whether it’s a massage, photography services, an app, organic dishwashing liquid or Vitamin Terrific.

-If you find that you’re accepting the notion that you are a salesperson and have the freedom to sell according to your style, personality, brand and intentions, then please contact me for a complimentary 45-minute call so we can chat and work through that resistant.
+If you find that you’re not accepting the notion that you are a salesperson and that you have the freedom to sell according to your style, personality, brand and intentions, then please contact me for a complimentary 45-minute call so we can chat and work through that resistance.

 “Salespeople are the most

 important people in any organization.
 Until a salesperson gets an order, nobody

 — Chris Gardner, businessman